 - General employee rights such as maternity and paternity, holidays

 - Tailored staff training days on HR and employment issues

 Our team has over a decade of experience in delivering high quality work in all matters relating to Employment law.

-We have 4 members of the team who may work on your matter.
+We have a number of solicitors within the team who may work on your matter.
 Regardless of who works on your matter, they will be supervised by Michael Shroot, Head of the Employment Team.

 The team is comprised of: